stevenpbachman/RedList_Challenges/Methods.md

     respath = paste0(path,"/all.plants.IPNI.csv")
     write.table(all.plants.IPNI, respath,row.names = FALSE, na="", sep = ",")

+1. Then use [OpenRefine](http://openrefine.org/) and IPNI ID to get date/year that plant name description was published

 Now that we have IPNI IDs for the Red List assessments for plants, we need to pull out the date/year of publication so we can compare assessment date vs publication date.